Credit Limit Preferences

 Days Overdue for Warning/Hold

-Enter the number of days after the due date of invoices at which you want to generate a warning or enforce a hold.
+Enter how many days after the invoice due date you want to show a warning or enforce a hold.
 The value in this field is often referred to as the grace period.

 An administrator can allow overrides of the Customer Credit Limit Handling preference.
 For more information, see Overriding Company Preferences.